 Routine MRI evaluation of the ankle is performed in the standard axial, coronal, and sagittal planes.
 There is significant variation in the exact name or sequences used to evaluate the angle, with imaging centers using variations in technique.
 However, there is typically some combination of T1 or proton density-weighted images, T2-weighted images, short inversion time recovery (STIR), or T2-weighted fat-saturated sequences.
 T1-weighted post-contrast sequences with or without contrast may also be added, depending on the clinical indication.

-Sonography of the ankle, like sonography of most other joints, is performed less commonly than other imaging modalities.
+Like sonography of most other joints, sonography of the ankle is performed less commonly than other imaging modalities.
 Sonographic evaluation is highly dependent on operator skill and is often performed directly by a musculoskeletal subspecialty-trained radiologist.
 The facility provided by sonography is the dynamic characterization of findings and the high spatial resolution.
 Sonographic confirmation and evaluation of soft tissue masses yield complementary information, but other imaging studies are often needed to fully characterize most masses.
 Ultrasound is also invaluable in the use of image-guided interventions, such as biopsies.

 Appropriate probe positioning to evaluate specific pieces of anatomy is crucial but beyond the scope of this article.
 A high-frequency (12 MHz to 17 MHz) linear transducer is used to maximize the evaluation of superficial structures.
 The optimal technique for sonographic evaluation involves light pressure to avoid compressing vascular structures and limiting vascular flow.
 Conversely, a low-frequency (5 MHz to 9 MHz) curved array transducer is better for evaluating deep structures, and more transducer pressure can improve evaluation by decreasing distance to the finding.
-Static images in orthogonal planes should be obtained to determine the size of any mass and to evaluate for vascularity.
-Cine images are valuable for evaluating large masses, to demonstrate the origin of the mass, and to demonstrate spatial relationships to adjacent structures.
+Static images in orthogonal planes should be obtained to determine any mass's size and evaluate for vascularity.
+Cine images are valuable for evaluating large masses, demonstrating the origin of the mass, and demonstrating spatial relationships to adjacent structures.
 A dynamic evaluation provides additional characterization.
 Compression of the abnormality is useful to evaluate for swirling of contents within a complex cystic lesion, as may be seen in a ganglion cyst.
 The movement of adjacent structures can aid in determining the origin of the lesion, as in the case of a giant cell tumor of the tendon sheath, as this lesion would not move while moving the tendon itself during flexion or extension of the joint.

 Though a discussion of ultrasound physics and artifacts is beyond the scope of this article, it must be mentioned that excessive system gain and near field reverberation artifacts, among others, need to be minimized by adjusting the focal zone, scanning plane, and system gain.
 Some ultrasound “artifacts,” such as posterior acoustic enhancement or shadowing, provide valuable information, demonstrating a lesion as cystic or solid, respectively.